 Areas Vulnerable to Sea Level Rise in San Francisco Bay

 Sea level rise is a concern for many Bay Area residents, community leaders, and resource managers.
-BCDC is taking multiple steps to address the threat of sea level rise and provide the latest data and tools to better understand sea level rise vulnerability around the Bay.
+BCDC is taking multiple steps to address the threat of rising sea level and provide the latest data and tools to better understand sea level rise vulnerability around the Bay.

-The Climate Central – Surging Seas tool allows users to see maps of areas below different amounts of sea level rise and flooding, down to neighborhood scale, matched with area timelines of risk.
+Tool allows users to see maps of areas below different amounts of sea level rise and flooding, down to neighborhood scale, matched with area timelines of risk.
 The tool also provides statistics of population, homes and land affected by city, county and state, plus links to factsheets, data downloads, action plans, embeddable widgets and more.